Formula to Calculate Forward Rate

 - n2 = No. of years until a closer future date

-The notation for formula is typically represented as F(2,1) which means one-year rate two years from now.
+The notation for the formula is typically represented as F(2,1), which means a one-year rate two years from now.

-Step 1: Firstly, determine the spot rate till the further future date for buying or selling the security and it is denoted by S1.
-Also, compute the no. of the year till the further future date and it is denoted by n1.
+- Firstly, determine the spot rate until the further future date for buying or selling the security, and it is denoted by S1.
+Also, compute the no. of the year till the further future date, and it is denoted by n1.

-Step 2: Next, determine the spot rate till the closer future date for selling or buying the same security and it is denoted by S2.
-Then, compute the no. of the year till the closer future date and it is denoted by n2.
+- Next, determine the spot rate until the closer future date for selling or buying the same security, and it is denoted by S2.
+Then, compute the no. of the year till the closer future date, and it is denoted by n2.

-Let us take the example of a company PQR Ltd which has issued bonds recently to raise money for its upcoming project to be completed in the next two years.
-The bonds issued with one-year maturity have offered 6.5% as return on investment, while the bonds with two years maturity have offered 7.5% as return on investment.
+Let us take the example of a company PQR Ltd, which has issued bonds recently to raise money for its upcoming project to be completed in the next two years.
+The bonds issued with one-year maturity have offered a 6.5% return on investment, while the bonds with two years maturity have offered a 7.5% return on investment.
 Based on the given data, calculate the one-year rate one year from now.

 - No. years for 2nd bonds, n1 = 2 years